amarouane-ABDELHAK/s3-disater-recovery/docs/adr/20250205-s3-disaster-recovery.md

 - High storage and replication costs.
 - Does not help in case of a full-region outage.
 - Requires proper policy configuration, versioning strategy, and lifecycle rules to avoid excessive costs.

+### Option 4: Periodic S3 Backups to Another Bucket
+#### Pros:
+- More control over backup frequency and storage.
+- Ability to filter and backup only necessary objects instead of the entire bucket..
+- Can choose whether to store backups in the same or different cloud accounts (or on-prem).
+- Airflow can monitor and retry failed backup tasks for reliability.

+#### Cons:
+- Requires monitoring and maintaining Airflow DAGs and Lambda functions.
+- If backup frequency is too low, recent changes may not be included in the latest backup.
+- Copying large volumes of data periodically may impact performance of Airflow